 If you want to reap the benefits of PC gaming while still being able to kick back with your couch and big-screen TV, machines such as the Alienware Alpha ($499 starting) and the Maingear Drift ($1,119 starting) are sleek and compact enough to slip into your entertainment center.

 Those who prefer customization, power and eye-catching designs should consider desktops such as the Origin Millennium ($1,731 starting) and Maingear Shift ($2,278 starting).
 If you have the space for them, these massive machines can be configured with the highest-end parts out there, and are easy to pop open if you want to add new components yourself.

-Lastly, if you plan on gaming in VR, pay close attention to specs.
-At the minimum, the Oculus Rift requires an Nvidia GTX 970 or AMD 290 graphics card, an Intel i5-4590 processor, 8GB of RAM, two USB 3.0 ports, an HDMI 1.3 port and Windows 7 or newer, among other necessities.
-We expect similar requirements for the HTC Vive.
-Fortunately, you can find VR-ready PCs starting at $999, and both Oculus and Nvidia have labeled select models as VR-capable so that you don't have to guess.
+If you plan on gaming in VR, pay close attention to specs.
+At the minimum, the Oculus Rift requires an Nvidia GTX 970 or AMD 290 graphics card, an Intel i5-4590 processor, 8GB of RAM, two USB 3.0 ports, an HDMI 1.3 port and Windows 7 or newer.
+The Vive requires similar specs, but demands less RAM at a minimum 4GB, and just requires a single USB 2.0 port.
+You will need HDMI 1.4 or DisplayPort 1.2 or newer, however.

 How We Test